 As with all mountain bike racing, bike handling skills can save you a lot of time out on the course.
 The ability to carry speed through corners and attack technical sections with confidence can provide a huge amount of "free speed", allowing you to use your watts when they matter the most.

-Below is a video that we made with Lee McCormick that can help shed some light on how you can become a more capable and successful bike handler.
+Below is a video we made with Lee McCormack that can help you hone your skills become a more capable bike handler.

 For most Short Track events, a hardtail XC mountain bike is the best option due to its light weight and stiff and responsive frame.
 However, for some particularly rough courses, you can save a bit of energy in the rough sections on a short travel full suspension mountain bike at the expense of super-efficient power transfer and sprinting capabilities.

 Cross Country Training: If your races fall closer to the 1-2 hour mark, then XC Olympic would be a more suitable approach.

 XC Marathon Training: If your races tend to be 3+ hours, then XC Marathon would be an excellent choice.